TABLE OF CONTENTS

 Chapter 3-0700 Post-Award Administration

 2. Authority.
 Section 7385s-11(a) requires that compensation to an individual under Part E be coordinated with state workers’ compensation benefits, other than medical benefits and benefits for vocational rehabilitation, that the individual has received for the same covered illness.
-The Director of DEEOIC has been delegated the authority to request information from state workers’ compensation authorities concerning state workers’ compensation benefits that covered Part E employees receive.
+The Director of the Division of Energy Employees Occupational Illness Compensation (DEEOIC) has been delegated the authority to request information from state workers’ compensation authorities concerning state workers’ compensation benefits that covered Part E employees receive.

-If the employee has not responded after 30 days, the CE attempts to verify the employee’s contact information in the case file and send another Form EE/EN-12 and provide the employee with an additional 30 days to in which to respond.
+If the employee does not return the completed form within 30 days, the CE attempts to verify the employee’s contact information in the case file.
+The CE sends another Form EE/EN-12 and provides the employee with an additional 30 days in which to respond.
+If the employee does not respond within 30 days, the CE may consider suspending benefits.

 Upon receipt of a completed Form EN-12 from an employee, the CE reviews the employee’s responses and takes the appropriate action as noted below.

 a.
 Change of Address.
 If the employee lists a new address or telephone number, the CE notes the new information in the case file.
-The CE also ensures that the new contact information is reflected in the ECMS.
+The CE also ensures that the new contact information is reflected in the Energy Compensation System (ECS).

 b.
 Treatment Concerns.
 If the employee identifies concerns about the treatment that he or she is receiving for a covered illness, the CE acknowledges these concerns by letter and advises that they are being referred to the appropriate person for further action.